noahehall/theBookOfNoah/0current/aws/exams/services/compute/ec2.md

 - standardizes instance configuration in a template to quickly launch ec2 instances
 - can be used with ec2 autoscaling
 - uses an AMI as the base configuiration

+### Networking

+- configured with a primary network interface: a logical virtual network card
+- primary private ip addr from the ipv4 addr of the subnet
+  - the ip addr is assigned to the primary network interface

+#### Elastic IPs

+- associated with an instance or a network interface.
+- can move it from one instance to another as needed
+- For cost optimization, ensure that your elastic IP addresses are attached to your EC2 instances.
+- You can get significantly higher packet per second (PPS) performance using enhanced networking.

 ## considerations